What Do Meadow Voles Look Like?

 How Do You Prevent Voles?

 Because voles live, feed and breed outdoors preventing them can be frustrating.
 The most effective way to help stop a vole infestation is to keep your lawn trimmed short and to thin out areas of thick vegetation on your property.
 It may also be helpful to eliminate weeds from your lawn and garden areas.
+Contact Holder’s Pest Solutions to help you remove voles from your property.

 Related Post From Our Blog